AndyFogg/20775_Performing-Data-Engineering-on-Microsoft-HDInsight/Allfiles/readme.md

 # 20775A: Performing Data Engineering on Microsoft HDInsight

 These folders contain the lab files and demo files for each module.
-You should download them to the E:\LabFiles and E:\Demofiles folders on the 20775A-LON-DEV virtual machine, replacing any existing files in these folders.
+You should download them to the **E:\Labfiles** and **E:\Demofiles** folders on the **20775A-LON-DEV** virtual machine, replacing any existing files in these folders.

 ---